quinhurt/learntoleran/readme.md

 student can view lesson
 ////////////////////////////////////////////////////////////////
 there is a god
-username : tarlos
+username : talos
 password :  thegreatdivine

 create new admin